 Barlow shares a lot of similarities with the DIN typeface, a premium font that was originally made to conform to industrial standards.

 When comparing Barlow and DIN side by side, Barlow has wider characters, shorter height, and rounded corners.
-Both these fonts are very usable since they come in many different styles.
+Both these fonts are very useful since they come in many different styles.

 Popular pairings with Barlow